 Getting Sick During Camp

-If a camper develops symptoms of any communicable disease or illness, including but not limited to Covid-19, influenza, strep throat, food poisoning, etc., the camper is obligated to inform staff as soon as possible.
-If the illness is considered highly contagious, the camper will be isolated to their room.
+If a camper develops symptoms of any communicable disease or illness, including but not limited to Covid-19, influenza, strep throat, food poisoning, etc., the camper and/or the parent/guardian is obligated to inform staff as soon as possible.
+If the illness is considered highly contagious, putting other campers at risk, the camper will be isolated to their room.
 Parents/guardians will be notified to consult with on any diagnostic or treatment options.
 Parents/guardians should be prepared to pick up their camper within 24 hours after notification of onset of symptoms.
 Campers are required to have a parent or guardian that can reach their child within 24 hours should the need arrive.